justas-d/cscape/CScape.Core/notes.md

 ﻿# TODO
+	* Separate packet metadata and writing packet data to out stream
+	* Packet handler unit tests
+	* Replace complicated abstraction hierarchies with a strategy pattern
+	* WeakReferences in observatories
+	* Only write npc 16383 and player 2047 magic if we will write updates afterward
+	* Collision
+		* Multi-tile entity movement

+	* Skills
+		* Test setting dialogID to a level up interface, and instead of setting up the config interface of the interface to print a "Congrats you leveld up" type of deal, we just pushMessage (sendsystemchatmessage) the config message to the client.

 	* Rework the syncmachine system to support sync skipping and be more friendly with order in the sync process.
 	* Different implementations of protocols (377)
-	* Test setting dialogID to a level up interface, and instead of setting up the config interface of the interface to print a "Congrats you leveld up" type of deal, we just pushMessage (sendsystemchatmessage) the config message to the client.

 	* Undocumented packets:
 		* 23